 It was back in 496 AD that the 14th of February was designated in Christianity as the Feast of Saint Valentine, by Pope Gelasius.
 So, it has been around for a while!

-Moving forward a few centuries, Valentine’s Day and its celebration that we may feel more familiar with started around the 14th Century and is referred to in a poem by Geoffrey Chaucer.
-By the 1500s, sending romantic messages, verses and poems became popular, both in person and anonymously, and records show that by this time the 14th of February was formally referred to as a ‘festival of love’.
+Moving forward a few centuries, Valentine’s Day and the celebrations that we may feel more familiar with started around the 14th Century and is referred to in a poem by Geoffrey Chaucer.
+By the 1500s, sending romantic messages, verses and poems on Valentine's Day became popular, both in person and anonymously.
+Records show that by this time, the 14th of February was formally referred to as a ‘festival of love’.

-Shakespeare even mentions Saint Valentine’s Day in two of his plays, both A Midsummer Night’s Dream (c.1600) and Hamlet (c.1609).
+Shakespeare even mentions Saint Valentine’s Day in two of his plays - A Midsummer Night’s Dream (c.1600) and Hamlet (c.1609).

-It wasn’t until the 1700s that the sending of Valentine’s cards became more common.
+It wasn’t until the 1700's that sending Valentine’s cards became more common.
 Interestingly, the sentiment of secret love messages and the showering of gifts came well before traditional cards.

-As with the Christmas card, it wasn’t until the Victorian times that printed cards became widely available, although handmade cards remained popular, as they do today.
+As with the Christmas card, it was during the Victorian times that printed cards became widely available, although handmade cards remained popular, as they do today.

 A short history of Valentine's gifts